 Common Substance Combinations

-Most people don’t regard the warning labels on their sleeping pill bottles that advise against mixing them with alcohol.
+Most people don’t regard the warning labels on their prescription bottles that advise against mixing them with alcohol.
 Using sleeping pills like Ambien with alcohol can be a lethal combination.

 Alcohol can amplify the sedative effects of sleeping pills, increasing the possibility of a fatal overdose.
-However, those suffering from severe sleeping pill addiction might choose to use alcohol to boost their potency.
+However, those suffering from severe addiction might choose to use alcohol to boost their potency.